General

 • Draining other users' funds to their own destination

-The attack succeeds because the PDA authority doesn't distinguish between different pool instances, it only cares about the mint type, not the specific user or pool that should have access to those funds.
+The attack succeeds because the PDA authority doesn't distinguish between different pool instances, it only cares about the mint type, not the specific user that should have access to those funds.

-The first improvement is making PDAs specific to individual users or destinations and use Anchor's seeds and bump constraints to validate PDA derivation:
+A possible solution is making PDAs specific to individual users and destinations and use Anchor's seeds and bump constraints to validate PDA derivation:

 #[derive(Accounts)]